XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} task of translating natural language (NL) queries into structured query language (SQL) queries, known as Text-to-SQL, or NL2SQL, is a long-standing task for the development of NL interfaces to relational database management systems.
 This capability significantly reduces the interaction cost of users accessing database systems.
 Recent research is empowered by advances in large language models (LLMs), which have significantly improved the performance of NL2SQL solutions \cite{supersql}.
-A series of approaches based on in-context learning (ICL) have been developed to enhance the SQL generation performance of these models by designing different prompts, such as chain-of-thought (CoT) \cite{10.5555/3600270.3602070}, question decomposition \cite{macsql}, and choice of demonstration examples \cite{mcssql}.
+A series of approaches based on in-context learning (ICL) has been developed to enhance the SQL generation performance of these models by designing different prompts, such as chain-of-thought (CoT) \cite{10.5555/3600270.3602070}, question decomposition \cite{macsql}, and choice of demonstration examples \cite{mcssql}.
 Nonetheless, these methods are highly constrained by the sensitivity of LLMs to the structure and content of prompts.

-Consequently, an established effective strategy is to generate multiple SQL candidates by designing various forms of prompts, followed by an SQL selection process.
-Compared to a single SQL query, this approach \cite{mcssql,chasesql} of utilizing multiple forms of prompts enhances the diversity of the candidate samples and demonstrates promising performance on the challenging BIRD benchmark \cite{bird}.
-However, relying solely on the design of multiple prompts does not adequately ensure the quality and robustness of SQL generation while improving candidate diversity.
-And utilizing self-consistency as a selection criterion does not always yield the optimal SQL query.
+Consequently, a commonly adopted strategy is to generate multiple SQL candidates by designing various forms of prompts, followed by an SQL selection process.
+Compared to a single SQL query, this approach \cite{mcssql,macsql} of utilizing multiple forms of prompts enhances the diversity of the candidate samples and improves performance on challenging benchmarks such as BIRD \cite{bird}.
+However, we observe that increased candidate diversity alone does not guarantee correctness or robustness: generated candidates can still contain errors and inconsistencies.
+Compact, task-specialized fine-tuned SQL models can often provide higher-quality candidates in this setting \cite{codes, dts_sql}.
+Moreover, utilizing self-consistency as a selection criterion does not always yield the optimal SQL query\cite{chasesql}.